Arozoid/BettrPy/README.md

 Here is a step by step thing it does:

   * Installs main.py
-  * Gets all dependencies
   * Moves main.py to the usual site-packages folder
+  * Installs non-default dependencies
   * All done!

 ### Dependencies